lennonYe/Spatial_reasoning_baseline/README.md

 ## 📌 Notes

 - All scripts require manual modification of scene configurations before running.
-- Outputs and model checkpoints are saved to predefined directories (see in-code comments for details).
+- Outputs and model checkpoints are saved to predefined directories.

 ---